 Despite having little history of terrorism, Brazil began working closely with the United States and other international partners to assess and mitigate potential terrorist threats in the lead-up to hosting the 2014 World Cup and the 2016 Summer Olympic Games.
 Among other support, U.S. authorities trained Brazilian law enforcement on topics such as countering international terrorism, preventing attacks on soft targets, and identifying fraudulent documents.
 The Brazilian government also enacted legislation that criminalized terrorism and terrorist financing in 2016, closing a long-standing legal gap that reportedly had hindered counterterrorism investigations and prosecutions.
-Brazil further strengthened its legal framework for identifying and freezing terrorist assets in 2019 to address deficiencies identified by the intergovernmental Financial Action Task Force.
+84 Brazil further strengthened its legal framework for identifying and freezing terrorist assets in 2019 to address deficiencies identified by the intergovernmental Financial Action Task Force.
+85

 Brazilian officials have used the new legal framework several times in recent years.
 In the weeks leading up to the 2016 Olympics, they dismantled a loose, online network of Islamic State sympathizers; 12 individuals were detained, and 8 ultimately were convicted and sentenced to between 5 and 15 years in prison for promoting the Islamic State and terrorist attacks through social media.
-The state cell in Brazilian prosecutors charged 11 individuals with planning to establish an Islamic State cell in Brazil and attempting to recruit fighters to send to Syria.
-Although some observers have applauded such efforts, others argue that Brazilian authorities are improperly surveilling, and stoking prejudice toward, the country's small Muslim population.
+86 In 2018, Brazilian prosecutors charged 11 individuals with planning to establish an Islamic State cell in Brazil and attempting to recruit fighters to send to Syria.
+87 Although some observers have applauded such efforts, others argue that Brazilian authorities are improperly surveilling, and stoking prejudice toward, the country's small Muslim population.
+88

 Brazil historically had been reluctant to adopt specific antiterrorism legislation due to concerns about criminalizing the activities of social movements and other groups that engage in actions of political dissent.
-President Bolsonaro has reinvigorated those concerns by comparing Brazil's Landless Workers' Movement (Movimento dos Trabalhadores Sem Terra, or MST) and protesters in Chile to terrorists.
-The Brazilian congress recently restricted the ability of the country's financial intelligence to report on terrorist financing, reportedly to prevent Bolsonaro from targeting political and social activists.
-That restriction could jeopardize Brazil's compliance with global anti-money laundering and antiterrorism financing standards.
+President Bolsonaro has reinvigorated those concerns by comparing Brazil's Landless Workers' Movement (Movimento dos Trabalhadores Sem Terra, or MST) and protesters in Chile to terrorists.89 The Brazilian congress recently restricted the ability of the country's financial intelligence unit to report on terrorist financing, reportedly to prevent Bolsonaro from